JulieHM/hotell_booking/README.md

 http://127.0.0.1:8000/booking/

-Because the website is run locally, this will be the URL after running the server (Guide on how to do that below)
+Because the website is run locally, this will be the URL to the website after running the server (Guide on how to do that below)
 ## Prerequisites

 * [Python 3.7](https://www.python.org/downloads/release/python-382/) or later